|

 readln(user_comment_string);

 In the previous examples all 'read' statements read from the file IN and all 'write' statements write to the file OUT.
-The files IN and OUT are initialized with 'STD_IN' and 'STD_OUT' which are the stdin and stdout files of the operating system.
+The files IN and OUT are initialized with STD_IN and STD_OUT which are the stdin and stdout files of the operating system.
 (Usually the keyboard and the screen).
-When we want to write to other files we use write statements with the file as first parameter.
+If we want to write to other files we use write statements with the file as first parameter.
 To write a line of text to the file "info.fil" we use the following statements:

 info_file := open("info.fil", "w");